-The NICSA / William T. Blackwell Scholarship Fund was established as a tribute to Bill Blackwell’s commitment to education and to recognize outstanding students of the NICSA family with financial and social support for postsecondary education.
-In 2013 the program was redesigned to support students pursuing degrees in the global investment management industry during their junior and senior years of college.
-Blackwell Scholars will be provided with two years of scholarship support, a mentor from a NICSA member company, and access to career networking and internship opportunities.
+The Nicsa/William T. Blackwell Scholarship Fund was established as a tribute to Bill Blackwell’s commitment to education and to recognize outstanding students of the Nicsa family with financial and social support for postsecondary education.
+Blackwell Scholars receive up to four years of scholarship support, a mentor from a Nicsa member company, and access to career networking and internship opportunities.

-Bill is remembered for not only his long career at State Street Bank in Boston and a President of NICSA, but for the honesty and integrity that he displayed in his personal and professional.
+Bill is remembered for his long career at State Street Bank in Boston and as a President of Nicsa, and also for the honesty and integrity that he displayed in his business and personal life.

 One of the oldest community foundations in America, the Boston Foundation, is a public charity that provides support for nonprofit organizations.

 The Philanthropic Initiative, a division of The Boston Foundation and manager of various scholarship programs for corporations, foundations, associations, and individuals, administers The Nicsa/William T. Blackwell Scholarship Fund ensures that applicants are selected without regard to race, color, creed, religion, sexual orientation or gender.

 - Create substantial impact for students with financial need

 - Raise aspirations and help students to succeed through college and beyond

 - Support a new generation of professionals as they prepare to enter the workforce and contribute to our global community

 - Renewable scholarship providing up to four years of support for postsecondary education

 - Up to $5,000 per year, depending on financial need